sebsto/cdkv2-vpc-example/README.md

 # Welcome to a CDK Network sample

-This is a sample project to create a demo infrastructure to support a AWS News blog post.
+This is a sample project to create a demo infrastructure to support an AWS News blog post.

 Blog Post URL is : TBD

-## Architecture dpeloyed
+## Architecture deployed

 ![architeture deployed](illustration/Slide1.png)